Gear Research Technician - Part Time Needed

 The Gear Research Technician will work with the

-Gear Research Group conducts research on sea turtles, marine mammals, and other
+Gear Research Group, which conducts research on sea turtles, marine mammals, and other

-protected species to develop, test, and evaluate gear modifications and assist
+protected species to develop, test, and evaluate gear modifications.

-The Gear Research Technician will work with the fishing industry and
+The Gear Research Technician will work directly with the fishing industry and

 other organizations to test gear modifications on commercial fishing vessels.

-The technician will effectively communicate operational aspects of the fishing
+The technician will communicate operational aspects of the fishing

-gear and assist in the evaluation of gear testing.
+gear and receive user/tester feedback to assist in the evaluation of experimental gear and approaches.

 in field studies, data analysis, and evaluation of potential solutions on how to mitigate sea turtle and marine mammal